ic-factory/ecic/README.md

 #### Omitting the --lib option

-If the `ecic generate design` command is called from within a library folder (or subfolder), the `--lib` option can be omitted, in which case the new designs will be created for that library.
-The files will be placed relative to the current working directory.
+If the `ecic generate design` command is called from within a library folder (or subfolder) and the `--lib` option is omitted, the new designs will be created for the library in that folder.

 Example: